30 Best Fiction Books set in Europe to Read Now

 by Elif Shafak

 Born and raised in London, 16-year-old Ada Kazantzakis knows nothing of her parents’ past.
-Now a Ficus carica in her backyard is the only connection to an island she has never visited and the only connection to her family’s troubled history and her complex identity.
+Now, a Ficus carica in her backyard is the only connection to an island she has never visited, the only connection to her family’s troubled history, and the only connection to her complex identity.

 The Paris Library